Configuring subsetting

 clause:

 In Table View or Graph View, click the table.
-On the table details panel, under Filter Table, Select table filter is set by default to None, which indicates that the table is not filtered.
+On the table details panel, under Filter Optional Tables, Type is set by default to No Filter Applied, which indicates that the table is not filtered.

-From Select table filter, select Filter by Where Clause.
+From the Type dropdown list, select Filter by Where Clause.

 In the Where Clause text area, enter the WHERE